 *DANIEL CHESTER FRENCH – Prosperous, imperious sculptor.

-*PUBLIC OPINION – Female.
+*PUBLIC OPINION – Any gender.
 New Yorker.
 Opinionated.

 *WABBIT – Any gender.
 A rabbit like Bugs Bunny.
 Mischievous.